brownplt/B2T2/TableAPI.md

 - `ncols(t2)` is equal to `ncols(t1)`
 - `header(t2)` is equal to `header(t1)`
 - `schema(t2)` is equal to `schema(t1)`

-[TODO: how to specify the order of rows in t2?]

 ### Description